7 Questions that Every Synagogue Should Be Asking

 The good news is that with objectivity, forward thinking, clarity, openness to change and perhaps most importantly, leadership, synagogues can do more than just survive; they can thrive.
 It all starts with brave honesty and asking the right questions.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development and governance for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development and governance for nonprofits.
 Nanette can be reached at email@example.com.